EASY AS 1-2-3, DO-RE-MI: ABC Kids Expo brings juvenile product pros together at Las Vegas Convention Center

 New this year, the expo will feature speaker presentations on the show floor all three days.
 Guest speakers will include: Louis Foreman, author of The Independent Inventor’s Handbook; Jamie Grayson, founder of The BabyGuyNYC; and Phil Wrzesinski, former owner of the Toy House in Jackson, Miss., which had been one of the nation’s largest independent toy sellers before it closed in November 2018.
 Lecture topics will include boosting advertising’s effectiveness, strengthening social media presence, consumer-centric innovation and successfully tapping the Chinese marketplace.

 Besides buoying the children’s product market, All Baby & Child Corp. advocates for children’s health and welfare, donating money and in-kind products to children-focused charities.
-Beneficiaries have included: Cribs For Kids, a Pittsburgh nonprofit supplying cribs to underprivileged parents who can’t afford them; Our Military Kids, a McLean, Va. nonprofit supporting children of deployed and severely injured National Guard and military reservists; First Candle, a New Canaan, Conn., group aiming to end sudden infant death syndrome; and the Irvine, Calif.-based Pediatric Cancer Research Foundation.http://www.theabcshow.com/ for details on the ABC Kids Expo and the showcased products.
+Beneficiaries have included: Cribs For Kids, a Pittsburgh nonprofit supplying cribs to underprivileged parents who can’t afford them; Our Military Kids, a McLean, Va. nonprofit supporting children of deployed and severely injured National Guard and military reservists; First Candle, a New Canaan, Conn., group aiming to end sudden infant death syndrome; and the Irvine, Calif.-based Pediatric Cancer Research Foundation.Visit http://www.theabcshow.com/ for details on the ABC Kids Expo and the showcased products.

 To offer feedback on this story or suggestions for future stories on Las Vegas Newswire, contact Managing Editor Steve Bornfeld at SBornfeld@lvcva.com.